digipolisantwerp/antwerp-ui_angular/CONTRIBUTING.md

     - `src/examples`: Example module containing pages and routes for the demos.

 ## Releases

-ACPaaS UI is supplied as a single library on NPM [@acpaas-ui/ngx-components](https://www.npmjs.com/package/@acpaas-ui/ngx-components), although related components (e.g. the [smart widgets](https://github.com/digipolisantwerp/smart-widgets)) may be packaged independently.
+TODO

-It is released at least once a month, and more often if there are high priority changes.
+ACPAAS UI is released at least once a month, and more often if there are high priority changes.
 If your PR has been merged but not yet released, and it is high priority, please ping the [#acpaas-ui-ngx channel][acpaas-ui-ngx] to ask for an out-of-band release.

 The project follows [Semantic Versioning](https://semver.org/).
 The latest stable major version is developed on the `master` branch.
 For other major versions there are separate `vX-dev` branches.
 For more info on the exact versioning policy, see the [versioning guide](./guidelines/VERSIONING.md).